synthetica-ai/wine-quality-api/README.md

 # Wine-quality-api
-This is a repository for training purposes
+This is a repository for test/training purposes

 ## API - Exercise
 * The goal is to fork the repo in your account and create a pull request from a branch with the format ```api-exercises-<YOUR_NAME>```(https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) *check the git note at the end of the README file*